Frequently asked questions

 Overseas learners can sit exams at a British Council.
 Please contact your nearest British Council before purchasing the materials to check they are happy to invigilate.
 Most British Councils will not hold the production journalism or videojournalism for online exam due to the software and set up that is required.
 Candidates will have to travel to the UK for these exams and also for shorthand.

-If discs are lost or misplaced, there will be a charge of £50 + VAT for replacing each disc.
+If USB sticks are lost or misplaced, there will be a charge of £50 + VAT for replacing the stick.

 Exam fees can be found here under Diploma in Journalism examination fees (per part).
 Fees are per exam and there is no registration fee.

 Unfortunately we do not offer any payment plans or discounts.
-It is possible to stagger the payments by buying the core skills and specialist option packages separately.
+It is possible to stagger the payments by buying the core skills and elective options separately.
 The distance learning programme does not qualify students for a career development loan.